go-echarts/statsview/README.md

     <img src="https://godoc.org/github.com/go-echarts/statsview?status.svg" alt="GoDoc">
  </a>

-## Installation
+## 🔰 Installation

 ```shell
 $ go get -u github.com/go-echarts/statsview/...
 ```

-## Usage
+## 📝 Usage

 Statsview is quite simple to use.
-All static assets have been packaged into the project thus it can be ran on any environment.
+All static assets have been packaged into the project thus it can be ran offline.

 ```golang
 import (